1024jp/LensCalibrator/README.md

   -v, --verbose         display debug info to standard output (default: False)

 output options:
-  --out FILE            set path to output file (default: display to standard
+  --out FILE            path to output file (default: display to standard
                         output)

+input options:
+  --location FILE       path to location file (default: Localiton.csv in the
+                        same directory of source fil) --camera FILE         path to camera model file for undistortion (default: points in source file are used)

 format options:
-  --size WIDTH HEIGHT   set dimension of the image (default: (3840, 2160)) --in_cols INDEX INDEX
+  --size WIDTH HEIGHT   dimension of the image (default: (3840, 2160)) --in_cols INDEX INDEX
-                        set column positions of x, y in file (default: [2, 3]) --out_cols INDEX INDEX
+                        column positions of x, y in file (default: [2, 3]) --out_cols INDEX INDEX
-                        set column positions of x, y in file for calibrated data (default: same as in_cols -z Z                  z-axis in destination points to obtain (default: None)
+                        column positions of x, y in file for calibrated data (default: same as in_cols
 ```